Diagnosis skin cancer—what now?

 Needed: a standing mirror, a hand mirror.
 Write down the places that catch your eye or take a photo with your smartphone.

-Choose a fixed order: first the forehead, the temples, the nose, the lips, the cheek and the neck.
+Step 1 – the faceChoose a fixed order: first the forehead, temples, nose, lips, cheek and neck.
 Check the ears, both the front and the back.
 Use the hand mirror for this.
 Also look at the inside of the lips and the buccal mucosa

-Step 2 arms and hands
+Step 2 – arms and hands

 First check the left and then the right arm.
 Check the fingers, the back of the hand and the palm of the hand carefully.
 Then the forearm and the upper arm.
 First the stretch side and then the bending side.

-Step 3 shoulders, chest, and belly
+Step 3 – shoulders, chest, and belly

 Women should also remember to check the underside of the breasts and the crease under the breasts.

-St4p 4 armpits and sides
+Step 4 – armpits and flanks

-Step 5 neck and back
+Step 5 – neck and back

-Step 6 buttocks and legs
+Step 6 – butt and backside legs

-Step 7 het genital area
+Step 7 – the genital area

 Inspect the skin and mucous membranes of the genitals and the area around them.
 Also use the hand mirror.

-Step 8 legs and feet
+Step 8 – lower legs and feet

-Step 9 the scalp
+Step 9 – scalp

-Check the hairy head by feeling for bumps with your fingers.
+Check the scalp by feeling for bumps with your fingers.
 Look in the hairs and if necessary use the hair dryer to blow the hairs to the side so that all areas of the scalp can be inspected.
 The hand mirror will be needed to check part of the hairy head.

 And what are other preventive measures?